HardSoftLouAlb/Frequency-generator/README.md

 ## Reading before realisation

 The objective of the project is to create an hardware driver on a FPGA and a application program for a frequency generator.
 It was developed on the DE0-Nano-SoC kit (SoC FPGA + ARM Hard Processor System + USB and alimentation cables) with the Intel Altera SoC Qsys (synthesis & simulation of FPGA and platform designer).
 You'll also need to install the Putty programm on your PC.

 The goal is to be able to output a wanted frequency on one of the I/O port of the FPGA.
 The user will enter a 8-bit value (in decimal) thanks to the user interface (application program)

-The FPGA will thus receive as an input a value from 0 to 255 as a std_logic_vector and sore it in a register.
+The FPGA will thus receive as an input a value from 0 to 255 as a std_logic_vector.
 It will generate a frequency between 50Hz and 50kHz; the value 0 corresponds to the minimum period of 20µs (f=50kHz) and 255 corresponds to the maximum period of 20 ms (f=50Hz).
 Every value n corresponds to a period of 20µs + n*TIMESTEP where the TIMESTEP is equal to (20ms-20µs)/255=78µs.

 Seeing that we have an internal clock of 50Mhz (period=20ns) we can convert all the time values in pure clock counts so they become:
 STEP= 78µs/20ns=3900 ;